SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 3. Select the Protocol depending on the choice.
 We have added support for Wi-Fi, BT Classic, and  BLE.
 4. Choose the antenna that you would like to transmit the signals on, either INTERNAL_ANTENNA, RF_PORT1/U.FL, and RF_PORT2/INTERNAL_ANTENNA.
 5. Choose the type of mode either transmit or receive.
-6. Click on **Next** button to move to the next page depending on the options selected by the user.
+6. Click **Next** button to move to the next page depending on the options selected by the user.

 **NOTE:**

 - Default parameters are set on the GUI.
 Click **Next** button to use them as testing values.
 - Click on the hyperlink below module type to know more information on the module type.

 ### 3.2 Wi-Fi Transmit PHY Performance Test Page